About the Gottman Method

 Our research shows that to make a relationship last, couples must become better friends, learn to manage conflict, and create ways to support each other’s hopes for the future.
 Drs.
-John and Julie Gottman have shown how couples can accomplish this by paying attention to what they call the Sound Relationship House, or the seven components of healthy
+John and Julie Gottman have shown how couples can accomplish this by paying attention to what they call the Sound Relationship House, or the nine components of healthy relationships.
+Therapists can learn the Gottman Method here, and couples can learn it here and here.

-Trust: this is the state that occurs when a person knows that his or her partner acts and thinks to maximize that person’s interests, and maximize that person’s benefits, not just the partner’s own interests and benefits.
+8. Trust: this is the state that occurs when a person knows that his or her partner acts and thinks to maximize that person’s best interests and benefits, not just the partner’s own interests and benefits.
 In other words, this means, “my partner has my back and is there for me.”

 Combining the knowledge and wisdom of nearly forty years of studies and clinical practice, Gottman Method Couples Therapy helps couples break through barriers to achieve greater understanding, connection and intimacy in their relationships.
 Through research-based interventions and exercises, it is a structured, goal-oriented, scientifically-based therapy.
 Intervention strategies are based upon empirical data from Dr. Gottman’s study of more than 3,000 couples.
 This research shows what actually works to help couples achieve a long-term healthy relationship.